Who can apply for a bridging loan?

 Bridging finance can often provide the best borrowing option in terms of speed and flexibility, however depending on your situation, an alternative finance solution may be more appropriate.

-If you’ve already got a mortgage on an existing property, one alternative could be to Remortgage in order to withdraw some equity.
+If you’ve already got a mortgage on an existing property, one alternative could be to remortgage in order to withdraw some equity.
 However, if you’ve already got a good deal and you’re happy with your current monthly repayments, this may not be the most cost-effective option – especially if you’ll have Early Repayment Charges to contend with.

 If you've built up equity in an existing property (like a rental one), you can leverage it to borrow without remortgaging out of your current deal – to pay for renovations or upgrades, for example.